Skip to main content

 Background

-Autonomous vehicles, dynamic charging of electrical vehicles and vehicle-to-infrastructure communication are just a few examples that require a systemic solution in order to function sustainably.
+Autonomous vehicles, dynamic charging of electric vehicles and vehicle-to-infrastructure communication are just a few examples that require a systemic solution to function sustainably.
 Making the smart road sustainable requires a partnership between road owners, operators, electricity companies, vehicle manufacturers, transport and logistics companies, and technology suppliers in digitalization.
 Data will become a fundamental asset in this partnership.
 They must be collected through a combination of new sensors in the infrastructure already upon construction on smart vehicles, including construction machinery.

 Crossdisciplinary collaboration